ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Connection Plugins
 ------------------

 Connection plugins allow Ansible to connect to the target hosts so it can execute tasks on them.
 Ansible ships with many connection plugins, but only one can be used per host at a time.

-By default, Ansible ships with several connection plugins.
-The most commonly used are the 'paramiko' SSH, native ssh (just called 'ssh'), and 'local' connection types.
+The most commonly used connection plugins are the 'paramiko' SSH, native ssh (just called 'ssh'), and 'local' connection types.
 All of these can be used in playbooks and with /usr/bin/ansible to decide how you want to talk to remote machines.

-The basics of these connection types are covered in the :ref:`intro_getting_started` section.

-Should you want to extend Ansible to support other transports (SNMP, Message bus, etc) it's as simple as copying the format of one of the existing modules and dropping it into the connection plugins directory.

 Ansible version 2.1 introduced the 'smart' connection plugin.
 The 'smart' connection type allows Ansible to automatically select either the 'paramiko' or 'openssh' connection plugin based on system capabilities, or the 'ssh' connection plugin if OpenSSH supports ControlPersist.

+To create a new connection plugin (for example, to support SNMP, Message bus, or other transports), copy the format of one of the existing connection plugins and drop it into the connection plugins directory.

 For examples on how to implement a connection plug in, see the source code here:
 `lib/ansible/plugins/connection <https://github.com/ansible/ansible/tree/devel/lib/ansible/plugins/connection>`_.